CFI Application Outline: Community

 1. Detailed statement of work, focused on technical/engineering aspects of the project

-3. Assessment of property and ROW acquisition necessary for the project
+3. Assessment of real property and ROW acquisition necessary for the project

 4. Inclusion of project in relevant state, metropolitan, and/or local planning document